MicrosoftDocs/power-platform/power-platform/developer/catalog/install-items.md

 ### mspcat_InstallCatalogItemRequest

-This message is provided for completeness and generally you should not use it.
+This message is provided for completeness and generally you shouldn't use it.
 Use [mspcat_InstallCatalogItemByCIDRequest](#mspcat_installcatalogitembycidrequest) for normal operations.
 This message is used by the PAC CLI [pac catalog install command](../cli/reference/catalog.md#pac-catalog-install) when the optional  `--target-version` parameter is specified.

 Use this message when you have a reference to the catalog item you want to install or you want to include a reference to a specific package record to install related to the catalog item.